particle-iot/docs/src/content/tutorials/device-os/json.md

-One important caveat: Once you start getting into strings that might contain a double quote, backslash, or other character that must be escaped, things start to get complicated very quickly and you are much better off using the JSON generator in the next step.
-In fact, once you get used to using the JSON generator you'll probably want to use it for all cases, since it really makes life simpler.
+One important caveat: Once you start getting into strings that might contain a double quote, backslash, or other character that must be escaped, things start to get complicated very quickly and you are much better off using the JSON writer in a later section of this page.
+In fact, once you get used to using the JSON writer you'll probably want to use it for all cases, since it really makes life simpler.

 If you use `sprintf`, you must allocate a buffer big enough to hold your output.
 Furthermore, you